Pop quiz: Which state has the highest unemployment rate? And, which state has the lowest unemployment rate? We’ll get to those answers later.

 If your business espouses a social conscience, here is a broader, more relevant question: How can you help reduce your state’s unemployment rate?

 Before diving into some of the contemporary discourse on reducing unemployment, know that the national jobless rate has steadily declined since its peak at 10 percent in October of 2009.
-As of February this year (2017), it stood at 4.7 percent, compared to 4.9 percent last October, per the U.S. Department of Labor’s Bureau of Labor Statistics.
+As of February, 2017, it stood at 4.7 percent, compared to 4.9 percent last October, per the U.S. Department of Labor’s Bureau of Labor Statistics.
 One of the state’s shadowing these national numbers most closely is Michigan, where construction has proven to be one of the driving forces behind jobs growth, according to the Detroit Free Press.

 The supposition is that whatever businesses have been doing over the past eight years, it hasn’t exacerbated unemployment.
 But, as we all know, the U.S. economy can pivot on the turn of a mortgage crisis, a Wall Street calamity, or even an election.
 In other words, even when unemployment is comparatively minimal, it is socially responsible to keep chipping away at the causes of unemployment and building on the pillars of full or nearly full employment.